lepinay/myedit/README.md

 * I want to be able to trigger script on file change and set that up EASILY

 # History

+This is where we have a fun and see how the baby is growing :smiley:

 ## Version 1

 ### Design